What is Asset Management?

 Project Background and Overview

-In June 2024, Council approved the 2024 Asset Management Plan – Current Levels of Service which identified that just over $1.105 billion (inflated) would be required to address infrastructure needs over a 10-year period to maintain the existing levels of service being provided by the City.
-As part of the 2025 Capital Budget development, Council approved the City's first iteration of a 10-Year Capital Plan and financing strategy in alignment with the City's current levels of service and financing recommendations as illustrated in the 2024 Asset Management Plan (AMP).
+As part of the 2025 Capital Budget development, Council approved the City's first iteration of a 10-Year Capital Plan and financing strategy in alignment with the City's current levels of service and financing recommendations as illustrated in the previous 2024 Current Levels of Service Asset Management Plan.
+The 10-Year Capital Plan will be regularly updated to ensure alignment with community expectations and current asset management plans.

 Risk and Condition Assessment Methodology